bhim4078652/MIPS_32_PIPELINED/README.md

 2) data hazard.
 3) control hazard.

+1) structural hazard
 - The first hazard is called a structural hazard.
-It means that the hardware cannot support the combination of instructions that we want to execute in the same clock cycle. structural hazard When a planned instruction cannot execute in the proper clock cycle because the hardware does not  support the combination  of instructions that are set to execute.Separate instruction and data memory is solution for structural hazard encountered in memory access.
+It means that the hardware cannot support the combination of instructions that we want to execute in the same clock cycle.
+- structural hazard When a planned instruction cannot execute in the proper clock cycle because the hardware does not  support the combination  of instructions that are set to execute.
+- Separate instruction and data memory is solution for structural hazard encountered in memory access.

+2) data hazard
 -